 - He managed the operations of the CTED Entrepreneurship Lab in New York City and supervised interns to conduct performance tests on MarketPlace, Livetracker, and CDC apps and produced scientific reports to aid R&D.

 He graduated with a Bachelor of Science degree in Environment and Development Studies from Central University in Ghana.
 The program sparked his interest on how Ghana, a West African nation, could effectively integrate the natural environment into the development agenda.
-He was named a Planetary Steward by the Stockholm Resilience Center of Stockholm University in April 2015.
+He was named a Planetary Steward by the Stockholm Resilience Center at Stockholm University in April 2015.